ebolotin6/DS710_Twitter_Sentiment_Analysis/README.md

 4. Finally, create the sentiment analysis for the tweets.
 Output file:
 	- 'streamed_tweets_media_clean_full_analysis.csv' (import this into R.)

-### Link to program

-[Twitter Sentiment Analyzer](https://github.com/ebolotin6/Twitter_Sentiment_Analyzer/ "Twitter Sentiment Analyzer") - This project is created entirely with this purpose-built program.

-### Viewing directions -

-1. Read the project summary to learn about the project.
-2. Review the Twitter_Sentiment_Analysis.pdf to review statistical analysis.
-3. Open the TSA folder to review and understand the code.
-Start with the README.

 Copyright 2018, All Rights Reserved.